 The My Account page in WooCommerce is designed for customers with data about their accounts and orders.

 I will show you the settings and how to use the [ woocommerce_my_account ] shortcode (without space) to configure My Account in WooCommerce.
 Then, I will show you how to add custom fields to the page with a free plugin.

 But let's first look at the page your customers see.

 🏁 Let's start with a quick look at the My Account section.

 By default this part of your WooCommerce store looks like this:

 Let's say you want to add a field to the Shipping address section.
-I created exemplary custom field here.
-I named it Some Single Line Text Field:
+I created an exemplary custom field with Flexible Checkout Fields - a free WordPress plugin to manage WooCommerce checkout fields.

 Of course, it can have a more interesting name 😉 You can name it however you want.
 It all depends on your needs.
 That is me, some text 🙂 is a value of this field.